eabassey/new_indigo/README.md

 [Interactive Tutorial](https://nx.dev/angular/tutorial/01-create-application)

 ## Setting up demo API
  Install Mockoon software on you computer.
-Add a `GET` endpoint in Mockoon called `claimSummary`.
-Find the `data.json` file in the

- root of the project and import it into the body of the endpoint and startup Mockoon on `http://localhost:3000`.
+Add a `GET` endpoint in Mockoon called `api/v1/staff_action/get_summary/`.
+Find the `get_summary.json` file in the  root of the project and import it into the body of the endpoint.
+Also add another `GET` endpoint called `api/v1/all_info/` and fill its body response with the `all_info.json` file at the root for the project and startup Mockoon on `http://localhost:3000`.
 When you run the

  app, everything should work.